MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 # Make a Plan

-A software developer follows instructions, but a software developer _also_ writes their own instructions!
+A software engineer follows instructions, but a software engineer _also_ writes their own instructions!

 **You are writing the instructions for this step of the tutorial; I'm not going to tell you the step by step.** Instead, you have to make one up yourself!
 I'm going to write some descriptive text in English about how this feature works, and you will need to translate that into code.